OviOvocny/dr-collector/README.md

 ```
 DR_MONGO_URI=<mongo connection string>
 DR_NERD_TOKEN=<nerd api token if you have one>
+DR_MISP_KEY=<misp api key if you have one>
 ```
 Without the connection string, it will default to an unauthenticated local instance at `mongodb://localhost:27017/`.

 You can poke at **config.py** to change the database name and other defaults.
+This is also where you configure service URLs, such as NERD and your MISP instance.

 ## Usage
 The interpreter invocation (ex. `python3`) will be omitted from the following examples.
 You can use `python` or `python3` depending on your system.
 Use python version 3.9 or later.